atorch/semantic_segmentation_missing_data/README.md

 The input X is distributed on [0, 4], but is sometimes missing (NA or unobserved), which is encoded as -1.
 The missing values are the vertical and horizontal bars in the example below.
-Can the model learn to ignore missing Xs and learn from nearby non-missing pixels?
+Can the model learn to ignore missing Xs and base its prediction on nearby non-missing pixels?

 Input X (including missing values encoded as -1, which show up as purple bars):